-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, deferred outflows and deferred inflows and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, deferred outflows, and deferred inflows at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

-Recently Issued Accounting Standards
+Recently Issued Accounting Standard

-The following accounting standards have been recently issued and will be adopted as applicable by the Authority.
-Unless otherwise noted below, management has not yet determined the impact of these Statements on the Authority's financial statements.
+The following accounting standard has been recently issued and will be adopted as applicable by the Authority.
+Management has not yet determined the impact of this Statement on the Authority's financial statements.